 Mitchell Center: Was there a specific moment when you decided to make Stories of Refuge?

 Tania El Khoury: My collaborator in Dictaphone Group, architect and urbanist Abir Saksouk, was in Munich before me and there she met a wonderful Syrian man who helps refugees out by translating for them.
 His own story of arriving in Munich and how he quickly taught himself German was inspiring and extraordinary.
-Later, when we were asked by SPIELART festival to create a piece in the city of Munich, Abir suggested I meet that same Syrian man.
-I don’t remember how the actual idea of the installation came to me but I was sure I wanted to tell the stories of refugees in Munich as this was my only connection to the city.
+Later, when we were asked by SPIELART festival to create a piece in the city of Munich, Abir suggested we meet that same Syrian man.
+We don’t remember how the actual idea of the installation came to us but we were sure we wanted to tell the stories of refugees in Munich as this was our only connection to the city.

 Mitchell Center: What instructions did you provide the refugees about filming?

-Tania El Khoury: I asked to film a day in their lives.
-I wanted them to direct those scenes, narrate them and decide what to show and what to omit.
+Tania El Khoury: We asked to film a day in their lives.
+We wanted them to direct those scenes, narrate them and decide what to show and what to omit.
 We wanted them to own their narrative rather than having an artist walks into their intimate spaces and decide how to “dramatize” it.

 Mitchell Center: How did you meet the people who made the films?